max-hubenko/CheesePlanner.io/README.md

 **FOR BOTH THE SERVER AND THE CLIENT (STARTING WITH THE SERVER):**

+3. Start the application using node server.js @ /server

-3. Install the necessary dependencies using npm install
+4. Install the necessary dependencies using npm install

-4. Start the application using npm start
+5. Start the application using npm start @ /client

 The application will be accessible in your web browser at `http://localhost:3000`.